25 Livestock Guardian Dog Breeds (LGD) – With Pictures

 4. Bucovina Shepherd

-The Bucovina Shepherd is an exceptionally large Livestock Guardian Dog that can grow to a height of 31 inches and weigh as much as 200 pounds.
+The Bucovina Shepherd is an exceptionally large LGD that can grow to a height of 31 inches and weigh as much as 200 pounds.
 They have their origins in the Carpathian Mountains of Romania and are still used in this region as LGDs watching over flocks of sheep and as guard dogs watching over family homes.

 5. Cão de Gado Transmontano